tinganchen/DLCV2021FALL/hw1/README.md

 bash hw1_1.sh <test_dataset_dir> <output_csv>
 ```

-Output csv will be in two columns with column names ["image_id", "label"]
+The output csv will be in two columns with column names ["image_id", "label"]

 ### Evaluation